 The laser frosting of glass surfaces is a real alternative to classic sandblasting, chemical techniques or even to printing technology.
 The laser created frosting has a lower dirt sensitivity compared to conventionally frosted surfaces.

-A glass surface matted by a laser can additionally be provided with a handle protection impregnation or even be colored.
 The surface structure created by a laser has a different visual effect than sandblasted or etched surfaces.
 Therefore a pattern can be created with a laser on a glass surface, that was previously frosted by sand blasting or etching.

 By using laser technology the finest graphic structures such as lines and dots can be created - whereas this type of structures can only be produced with conventional techniques at a very high cost.

 The creation of grey shading and scale is absolutely no problem with a laser.
 Photographs and graphics can therefore be applied to glass without the loss of any quality.

 Surface frosting can be created with the laser on all kinds of glass.
 Even safety or toughened glass can be processed using the cerilas laser process developed by cericom.

 This means that nothing stands in the way for the surface structuring of all-glass doors such as exterior elements, shower enclosures and more.
 Even coated glass can be processed with our laser process.